malouro/ggis-bot/README.md

 # Intro

-Ggis-bot is a small, personal summer project that escalated into something a little bigger.
-Originally designed to be used for a private Discord server with some friends, Ggis sports some pretty useful (as well as some pretty *useless*) features that helps keep us entertained to this day.
+Ggis-bot was a small, personal summer project that escalated into something a little bigger.
+Originally designed to be used for a private Discord server among friends, Ggis sports some pretty useful (as well as some pretty *useless*) features that help keep us entertained to this day.

 ### The $%&# is a "Ggis"?